It wasn't too long ago that if you heard someone talking about ‘social distancing’ you’d assume they were taking a break from Facebook.

 And, it goes without saying, don’t drive if you’re feeling sick and avoid ferrying anyone who you believe who may have been exposed to the virus or is showing coronavirus symptoms.

-Sanitising your car is important
+Cleaning your car is important

-Tips for cleaning your car
+More tips for sanitising your car

 - Don’t forget the infotainment touchscreen, and buttons and switches.
 Wipes are probably the best option here to avoid any water getting into the electrics.
 Your car’s owner’s manual will probably suggest any materials to avoid when cleaning the screen.